AlbertoMonteiro/GitPocket/README.md

 #GitPocket
 ##An Unofficial GitHub App for Windows Phone 8.1

-Feel free to participate, comment, report bug or ask for new functionnalities.
+Feel free to participate, comment, report bug or ask for new functionalities.

 ### Primary Developers